makotech222/UAASMods/README.md

 	</GameInfo>
 ```

+Mod installation instructions:
+1. Open Unity Mod Manager and select Ultimate Admiral Age of Sea from the Install tab.
+2. Then change the installation method to DoorstopProxy and click Install.
+3. Download the CheatMod.zip file from git rep, then in the "Mods" tab, drag the archive into the program window.
+4. Try it.

-Download and Install the CheatMod.zip file from the git repo.
-Use the Unity Mod Manager UI to change settings
+Use the Unity Mod Manager UI to change mod settings.

 CheatMod: